How Cannabidiol Oil Helps Parkinson’s Disease Sufferers

 You may also lose your cognitive function, and this may become progressively worse with time.

-There is no cure, but there certainly are ways to make your life bearable despite your diagnosis.
+There is no cure, but they’re certainly are ways to make your life bearable despite your diagnosis.

 So what can CBD do?
 If Parkinson’s disease has no cure, what’s the point in taking CBD?
 Don’t lose hope — keep reading.
 There is some good news in the mix.